simonbjerkas/ts-dev-course/README.md

 # Sort arrays

-Sort linked arrays from lowest value to highest value using the _Bubble sort_ algorithm
+Sort arrays from lowest value to highest value using the _Bubble sort_ algorithm